How to Fix “SSL Handshake Failed” or “Cloudflare 525” Error?

 1. Check the system date and time and update them

 This is one of the easiest methods that nobody would expect to cause an SSL Handshake Failed error.
-If your PC’s date and time aren’t well synchronized with the real-time or configured incorrectly, it can cause SSL Handshake Failed error.
+If your PC’s date and time aren’t well synchronized with the real-time or configured incorrectly, it can cause an SSL Handshake Failed error.

 An incorrect system time and date can disrupt the SSL handshake if your PC’s or system’s date and time differ from the present or real-time.
 This is because SSL certificates come with a validity period and exceeding the expiry date will result in an invalid certificate issue.